 You benefit from instructors contextualizing material.
 Learning how an expert handled a certain situation (e.g., “This is how I implemented a new firewall” or “This is how I trained for this certification”) can provide needed perspective and enhance understanding.
 Each instructor has their own way of getting the material across and providing experience-based tips for their students.

 A positive kind of peer pressure

 While expert interaction has a tremendous amount of benefit, peer interaction should not be undervalued.
 Sitting side-by-side in a live classroom with other professionals provides opportunities for side discussions about shared and unique work experiences.
 There’s a lot you can learn from your peers.

 “With live classroom training, heading into the break room to get a coffee, students can continue the conversations that began in the classroom, pulling even more value out of the course,” Cummins said.
 “Some of these interactions may even build friendships and business relationships that last well into the future.”

 A lack of expert interaction is having serious repercussions

 In recent years, we’ve noticed a pattern between ILT attendance and skills gaps.
-In the past three years, the number of students taking ILT courses is down 10% and the number taking vILT courses is down 11%.
-Over the same timeframe, skills gaps are up nearly 40% across the industry.
-Skills gaps are rising while IT professionals choose e-learning options or bypass training altogether in search of cost savings or thinking e-learning effectiveness is at the same level as ILT.
+From 2016 to 2018, the number of students taking ILT courses dropped 10% and the number taking vILT courses was down 11%.
+Over the same timeframe, skills gaps went up nearly 40% across the industry.
+Skills gaps are rising while IT professionals choose e-learning options or bypass training altogether in the search of cost savings or thinking e-learning effectiveness is at the same level as ILT.